melezhik/outthentic-dsl/README.md

 Notice something interesting?
 Output direction has been inverted.

 The reason for this is outthentic check expression works in "line by line scanning" mode when output gets verified line by line against given check expression.
-Once line is matched it gets dropped into one heap an so on with the next check expression.
-Such a algorithm makes it hard to keep original "group context".
+Once all lines are matched they get dropped into one heap without preserving original "group context".

-What if we would like to print all matching lines grouped by blocks, which is more convenient?
+What if we would like to print all matching lines grouped by text blocks they bellong to which is more convenient?

 This is where streams feature comes to rescue.